subscribe

 How often should I have my air ducts cleaned?

-Once an air system is thoroughly cleaned, it should remain clean for 2 to 4 years if properly cleaned and maintained (this includes changing your system filters every 90 days).
+This really depends on how many people and pets live in your home.
+We each have billions of skin cells, and of those billions, between 30,000 and 40,000 of them fall off every hour.
+Over a 24-hour period, you lose almost a million skin cells!
+Pet fur and dander accumulation is almost as bad.
+Then there is the dust mite and mold spur counts…with this, Carpet Dry-Tech recommends cleaning all your air ducts every 1-3 years.
+Now once air system is thoroughly cleaned, it should remain clean for 2 to 4 years if properly cleaned and maintained (this includes changing your system filters every 30-90 days).
 A standard disposable filter only stops about 10% of the airborne contaminates, allowing 90% of the dust in the room to flow back into the air system.
 To maintain protection against biological growth, an EPA neutracide should be applied every 6 to 12 months by a qualified Duct Cleaning Professional.

-If your Air ducts have not been cleaned within the last 2 – 4 years, call us for a free estimate today!
-You have absolutely nothing to lose… just cleaner and healthier inside air to gain!
+If your Air ducts have not been cleaned within the last 2 – 4 years, Contact Us or call Carpet Dry-Tech @ 678.368.5991 for a free estimate today!
+You have absolutely nothing to lose…just cleaner and healthier inside air to gain!